russross/codrilla/api.md

         type
     *   Default: optional default value for this field (or list element)
-    *   Editor: action to take when presenting this field to a problem editor.
-One of {view, edit}
+    *   Creator: action to take when presenting this field to a problem editor.
+One of {view, edit, nothing}
     *   Student: action to take when presenting this field to a student.
+Same options as for Creator
+    *   Grader: action to take when presenting this field to a grader.
+Same options as for Creator
-Same options as for Editor
+    *   Result: action to take when presenting this field as a result.
+Same options as for Creator

 *   Get a problem type description (instructor)